Modern slavery statement for 1 February 2020 to 31 January 2021

 - Products, services and software development are generally provided in-house by Mitratech, rather than by third parties.

 Mitratech has reviewed material suppliers to assess whether any particular risks of slavery or human trafficking arise.
 We do not consider that key relationships with professional or business services suppliers, such as those who provide hosting support services, give rise to material risks in this area.
 Risk may however have the potential to arise in relation to services such as internal facilities management, catering and the supply of office electronic equipment.
-We manage this risk through the use of suppliers whom are considered to be reputable, and who confirm that their own business activities and supply chain do not involve slavery or human trafficking.
+We manage this risk through the use of suppliers whom are considered to be reputable, and we have specifically requested all material regular suppliers to confirm that their own business activities and supply chain do not involve slavery or human trafficking.

 We operate a number of internal policies to ensure we conduct business in an ethical and transparent manner.
 These include: